kotlin-study-dh/kotlin-racingcar-6/docs/README.md

 - [x] move a car

 ## Refactor
-- [ ] remove duplicate of mock RuleMachine
+- [ ] remove duplicate of mock RuleMachine in test
+- [ ] hiding car field in output logic